elbereth/DragonUnPACKer/DragonUnPACKer/docs/core/source/README.txt

-Dragon UnPACKer 5.4.0 Source Code                               MPL open source by Alexande "Elbereth" Devilliers                                    16/11/2008
+Dragon UnPACKer 5.4.0 "Degei" Source Code                       MPL open source by Alexande "Elbereth" Devilliers                                    20/11/2008
 ===============================================================================

 This source code can be used and modified if following the Mozilla Public